openblockcc/openblock-firmwares/README.md

-# openblock-realtime-firmware
+# openblock-firmware

-The firmware for realtime mode feature.
+The firmware for boards.